-As discussed under 'staying hydrated', in addition to having water with the pre-game meal, players should continue to sip on water according to thirst.
+As discussed under 'staying hydrated', in addition to having water with the pre-game meal in the lead up to the game, players should continue to sip on water according to thirst.
 Drinking too much fluid before a game will merely increase the potential for a stitch and making your child uncomfortable.